sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.md

 To understand the difference between these three concepts, we'll start with how the kernel sees everything: tasks.
-Tasks are the kernel's view of an 'executable unit', a self contained thread of execution that has a beginning, performs some operations, then (maybe) ends.
+Tasks are the kernel's view of an 'executable unit' (think single threaded process), a self contained thread of execution that has a beginning, performs some operations, then (maybe) ends.
 They are the indivisible building blocks upon which _multitasking_ and _multithreading_ can be built, where multiple tasks run independently, or optionally communicate in some manner to distribute work.

 The kernel represents each task with a `struct task_struct`.
 This is an enormous struct (around 10KB) of all the pieces of data people have wanted to associate